 The school has introduced the PATHS programme which is being led by Miss Millar.
 Please check our Tuesday Twitter posts to find out which article we are currently focussing on.
 All class teachers are also providing weekly Health and Well-Being activities.

 Acknowledge that these are challenging times and take time to relax and turn off the news.
-Read a book/magazine or listen to an audio book, do some breathing exercises, try something new (painting), practice/learn a musical instrument, do some mindfulness colouring or play a board game.
+Read a book/magazine or listen to an audio book, do some breathing exercises, try something new (painting), practise/learn a musical instrument, do some mindfulness colouring or play a board game.

 Keep fit – get your daily exercise any way that is safe.
 Jump on the trampoline, try some online yoga and exercises, go for a walk as a family, run some laps of your garden etc. Get out and get fit!